inpsyde/gutenberg-versions-mirror/README.md

 ## How this work

-Every day, the Gutenberg repository is pulled in a GitHub Action to find new versions.
+Every day, the wp.org API is called in a GitHub Action to find new Gutenberg versions.

-If new versions are found, they are saved in separate folders.
+If new versions are found, they are saved, each in a separate folder.

-A utility class shipped allows external code to require Gutenberg in the desired version.
+A utility class shipped with the package allows external code to require Gutenberg desired version.

 ## How to use it

-Require via Composer.
-Ensure Composer autoload is loaded. **From a MU plugin** require the version you need in one of the following ways:
+- Require via Composer.
+- Ensure Composer autoload is loaded.
+-  **From a MU plugin** require the version you need in one of the following ways

 ### Specific version